AJEvbank/CPP_Command_Line_Utility/README.md

 Second, because options may themselves have options, each option will have a set data structure just like the main program.

-Third, the programmer should work only with the Command Line Option (CLO) class using some standard operations such as adding an option or expected value to the set of valid arguments.
-The standard operations of the CLO class include:
+Third, the programmer should work only with the Command Line Operation (CLO) class using some standard operations such as adding an option or expected value to the set of valid arguments.

+The standard set-up operations of the CLO class include:

 bool add_expected_value(string,size_t) : returns true if successful.
 Throws appropriate error otherwise.
 Expects a string indicating the existing option to